00015775/CorrNet/macOS_en.md

 GPU of macOS accelerates the use of MPS;

--Not all CUDA operators are supported.
+- Not all CUDA operators are supported.
--The accuracy behavior is not completely consistent with CUDA.
+- The accuracy behavior is not completely consistent with CUDA.
--Large-dimensional convolution is sometimes slower than CPU.
+- Large-dimensional convolution is sometimes slower than CPU.
 -some Tensor can't mix GPU/CPU (device must be put together).

 So demo.py must be rewritten as:

--automatically detect MPS/CUDA/CPU.
+- automatically detect MPS/CUDA/CPU.
--Select the final running equipment according to the actual equipment.
+- Select the final running equipment according to the actual equipment.

 ---

 ### 3.3 decode part: official decode.py is not suitable for macOS.

-To successfully identify CSL-Daily, a complete decode process of **predict → gloss → unicode vocabulary * * is needed.
+To successfully identify CSL-Daily, a complete decode process of **predict → gloss → unicode vocabulary ** is needed.

 But the official decode.py has several Linux-only assumptions, such as:

-1. ** Use the wrong vocab dictionary order * *
+1. **Use the wrong vocab dictionary order**
-2. * * Unicode VOAB/GlossVOAB is not read correctly * *
+2. **Unicode VOAB/GlossVOAB is not read correctly**
-3. ** Input is in tuple format by default, not list**
+3. **Input is in tuple format by default, not list**
-4. **decode return structure does not match demo.py * *
+4. **decode return structure does not match demo.py**

 When no adaptation is made, the following will appear:

--index prediction is normal, but it cannot be mapped to gloss.
+- index prediction is normal, but it cannot be mapped to gloss.
--the output is all ` < unk >`.
+- the output is all ` < unk >`.
--beam search output dimension does not match, report the error directly.
+- beam search output dimension does not match, report the error directly.

 Therefore, it is necessary to:

--rewrite decode entry
+- rewrite decode entry
--fix unicode vocab reading mode
+- fix unicode vocab reading mode
--fix input type (list instead of tuple)
+- fix input type (list instead of tuple)
--Fix the return value format (string list)
+- Fix the return value format (string list)

 Otherwise, although the macOS environment can run the model, it can't decode correctly.